tsupplis/cpm86-hacking/README.md

 # CP/M-86 hacking

-A couple of experiments for fun with CP/M-86
+A couple of experiments for fun with CP/M-86.
+The focus is on IBM XT CP/M-86 and derivatives on PC.
+But most of the tools work with the Just4Fun V20-MBC SBC.

 ## Tools Synopsis